-Despite his haughty nature, at heart Draco isn't a bad person, and he's surprisingly well-rounded with his magical repetoire.
+Despite his haughty nature, at heart Draco isn't a bad person, and he's surprisingly well-rounded with his magical repertoire.
 Draco is skilled in potion-making, talented as a Seeker for the Slytherin Quidditch team, and very proficient in Occlumency, able to block out Snape's attempts to read his mind.
-Before the end of his fourth year, Draco was shown to have mastered several charms and hexes, including the Dancing Feet and Tooth Growing spells as well as the Protean charm (something only Hermione Granger was capable of at that age).
+Before the end of his fourth year, Draco was shown to have mastered several charms and hexes, including the Dancing Feet and Tooth Growing, spells as well as the Protean charm (something only Hermione Granger was capable of at that age).

 Most relevant to our purposes, Draco's a gifted duelist, almost defeating Harry during their confrontation in Half-Blood Prince and even dueling Harry to a draw in Cursed Child.
 Draco also displays experience with non-verbal magic and could even cast the Leg-Locker curse in Sorcerer's Stone, something Hagrid claimed no first year should be capable of.

 Despite being a year younger than the main trio of protagonists, Ginevra Weasley showcased an advanced mastery over magic.
 She developed her skills under Harry's guidance in Dumbledore's Army and helped Neville and Luna lead the group in Deathly Hallows.
 She also learned the difficult Patronus charm (Ginny's morphs to a horse), and survived the same battles Luna did with few injuries.
 Alongside Luna and Hermione, Ginny dueled Bellatrix Lestrange in Deathly Hallows, and while three against one seems like an easy fight, they faced one of the strongest witches in history and managed to battle her to a draw.